City of Bangor (ship): Rescue

+Legacy

 The City of Bangor wreck site is now part of the Keweenaw Underwater Preserve, established in 1991, along with the nearby wrecks of Altadoc and Scotia, and she can be visited by scuba divers.
+However, the wrecksite includes only limited remains.

 The only remaining part of the Eagle Harbor Life Saving Station, the boathouse, is now a museum containing shipwreck memorabilia including one of the 1927 Chryslers from City of Bangor.

+The book Shipwrecked and Rescued: Cars and Crew by Larry Jorgenson tells the story of the ship.